NamaySaini/Namay-Saini-Projects/README.md

 # Namay-Saini-Projects
 This repository contains code and experiments developed for the **Advanced Networks Lab**.
-The projects explore networking concepts such as routing, congestion control, and performance analysis, with implementations and simulations to test theoretical ideas in practice.
+The project explores networking concepts such as routing, congestion control, and performance analysis, with implementations and simulations to test theoretical ideas in practice.

 ## Overview
 The code in this repository was created as part of lab coursework and research, focusing on: